cmarkymark/portfolio-marks/src/assets/markdown/fascination/sourdough.md

 After you complete your stretch and folds, let it rise!
 This can be anywhere from 2 - 8 hours (depending on what time it is and what time you want to bake at).
 I often try to time this process up so that I let it rise until 5 or 6 PM so I can be baking around 8.

-Here is a before photo of my bread at the end of step 3 (left) and after letting rise for about 4 hours (right):
+Here is a before photo of my bread at the end of step 3 (left) and after letting rise for about 4 hours (right).
+It is a cold rainy day and because of our car problems I only had about 4 hours to let it rise, but people gotta sleep so it's where we are at.
+Often my rise will fill the entire blue bowl (will update a photo another time I make it!):

 <div class="row" style="display: flex">
   <div class="column" style="width:50%; padding: 5px">